xlladdins/xll/docs/Excel4MacrosE-G.md

 if FALSE, Microsoft Excel clears the check box.
 If an argument is omitted, the setting is unchanged.

-Up\_down    corresponds to the Up/Down Bars check box.
+Up\_down&nbsp;&nbsp;&nbsp;&nbsp;corresponds to the Up/Down Bars check
+box.
 Up\_down is available only for 2-D line charts.

-Series\_line    corresponds to the Series Lines check box.
+Series\_line&nbsp;&nbsp;&nbsp;&nbsp;corresponds to the Series Lines check box.
 Series\_line is available only for 2-D stacked bar and column charts.

-Labels    corresponds to the Radar Axis Labels check box.
+Labels&nbsp;&nbsp;&nbsp;&nbsp;corresponds to the Radar Axis Labels check box.
 Labels is available only for radar charts.

-Vary    corresponds to the Vary Colors By Point check box.
+Vary&nbsp;&nbsp;&nbsp;&nbsp;corresponds to the Vary Colors By Point check box.
 Vary applies only to charts with one data series and is not available for area charts.

 **Related Functions**

-FORMAT.MAIN   Formats a chart according to the arguments you specify
+FORMAT.MAIN&nbsp;&nbsp;&nbsp;Formats a chart according to the arguments you specify

-FORMAT.OVERLAY   Formats an overlay chart
+FORMAT.OVERLAY&nbsp;&nbsp;&nbsp;Formats an overlay chart

 Return to [top](#E)